 Second Avenue Commons

 Second Avenue Commons, provides sanctuary, support, and resources for people experiencing homelessness in downtown Pittsburgh.
-The facility will enable individuals greater self-sufficiency on their path to a safe and secure quality of life.
+The facility enables individuals greater self-sufficiency on their path to a safe and secure quality of life.
 The design is the result of an unprecedented collaboration among stakeholders representing more than a dozen entities including local healthcare, government, public safety, social services, NGO, and professional services (design & construction) organizations.

 - TOP PROJECTS